OpenJ92/dbm/README.md

-# scd
+# scd-tmp
-Schema Change Detection and Template Meta-Programming.
+Schema Change Detection and Template Meta-Programming for dbt.